minio/docs/source/includes/container/quickstart.rst

          \path\to\mc.exe --help

-      Use :mc-cmd:`mc alias set` to quickly authenticate and connect to the MinIO deployment.
+      Use :mc:`mc alias set` to quickly authenticate and connect to the MinIO deployment.

       .. code-block:: shell
          :class: copyable